apostrophecms/docs/docs/reference/module-overview.md

 ### `filters`

-In piece type modules, the `filters` settings configure the pieces manager modal, adding and removing filtering interface (to view only certain pieces). `trash` and `visibility` filters are included by default.
+In piece type modules, the `filters` setting configures the pieces manager modal, adding and removing filtering interface (to view only certain pieces). `trash` and `visibility` filters are included by default.

 The `filters` object is configured with subsections: `add` and `remove`.
 Filters must correspond to an existing fields name or custom [query builder](#queries-self) on the piece type.